iampearlep/piggyvest/README.md

 ### What I learned

-I learnt make a sticky navbar and a marquee(scrolling testimonials).
+I learned how to create a sticky navbar and a marquee(scrolling testimonials).

 ## Author